PrismLibrary/Prism-Documentation/docs/maui/navigation/page-navigation.md

 For those who may be familiar with Prism.Forms this is perhaps one of the most beloved features of Prism.
 Prism's INavigationService provides us the ability to easily navigate between pages with a powerful understanding of URI's.
 This allows us to inject parameters into the URI's that will be passed to specific Pages, overload query parameters, and even control the behavior of the navigation such as whether or not to animate the transition or navigate modally at a specific URI segment.

+> [!NOTE]
+> Page based navigation in .NET MAUI is specific to the individual page you want to navigate from.
+This is NOT a concept unique to Prism, but is actually a fundamental part of how navigation within .NET MAUI works.
+As a result, Prism relies on Dependency Injection Container Scoping around the creation of Each Page to ensure that we inject an instance of the Navigation Service that has the ability to navigate from the corresponding Page for the current scope.

 ## What the heck is a Navigation Segment?

 You may see the term `Navigation Segment` used several times throughout the docs, but what is it?
 Given that you have a URI that looks like `ViewA/ViewB/ViewC`, we will split the URI into 3 segments, `ViewA`, `ViewB`, and `ViewC`.
 Each segment may contain it's own query parameters which are only passed to that specific Page during the navigation.
 An example of this would be `ViewA?color=Red/ViewB?color=Blue/ViewC?color=Green`.
 In this example `ViewA` will have a query parameter of `color=Red` and `ViewB` will have a query parameter of `color=Blue` and `ViewC` will have a query parameter of `color=Green`.